oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-circleci-spinnaker-microservices.md

 If you'd rather use Yarn or Docker, follow the instructions at [jhipster.tech](https://www.jhipster.tech/installation/#local-installation-with-npm-recommended-for-normal-users).

 You can also use the example [reactive-jhipster](https://github.com/oktadev/java-microservices-examples/tree/main/reactive-jhipster) from GitHub, a reactive microservices architecture with Spring Cloud Gateway and Spring WebFlux, Vue as the client framework, and Gradle as the build tool.
-You can find the complete instructions for building the architecture in the previous post [Reactive Java Microservices with Spring Boot and JHipster](/blog/2021/01/20/reactive-java-microservices).
+You can find the complete instructions for building the architecture in a previous post: [Reactive Java Microservices with Spring Boot and JHipster](/blog/2021/01/20/reactive-java-microservices).
 Create a project folder `jhipster-ci-cd`.

 ```bash